 #532 – HEALTH 11 / INDIV. & DUAL SPORTS I/CONSUMER FITNESS– 2.5 CREDITS

-Students in grade 11 must select either this course OR the Health 11 and Team Sports I course The health portion of this course will run for 9 weeks, covering such topics as alcohol, tobacco, drug use and abuse, abstinence education and , human sexuality.
-The second half of the course will provide students with the opportunity to learn the skills and strategies of at least two of the following individual and dual sports: tennis, table tennis, cooperative games, or fencing and they will explore concepts of personal and consumer fitness.
+Students in grade 11 must select either this course OR the Health 11 and Team Sports I course.
+The health portion of this course will run for 9 weeks, covering such topics as alcohol, tobacco, drug use and abuse, abstinence education and, human sexuality.
+The second half of the course will provide students with the opportunity to learn the skills and strategies of at least two of the following individual and dual sports: tennis, table tennis, cooperative games, or fencing, and explore concepts of personal and consumer fitness.
 Written and performance assessments will be used to determine mastery in this course.

 #535 – TEEN PREVENTION EDUCATION PROGRAM I (PEP) – 5 CREDITS

 This year-long course will provide students with the opportunity to complete the grade 11 Health and Physical Education requirement using a service-learning model.
 Students will spend time in the classroom exploring a variety of topics in the areas of human sexuality, refusal skills, and community outreach.
-Project Adventure initiatives will be used to develop teaming, leadership, and effective communication skills.
-In addition, students will design and present programs on these topics to peers and adults in the community.
+Project Adventure initiatives will be used to develop teamwork, leadership, and effective communication skills.
+In addition, students will learn from a research-based curriculum and present programs on these topics to peers and adults in the community.
 This course will assist students in becoming knowledgeable, effective peer educators, presenters, role models and health advocates.
 Participants in this course must complete an application and interview process to be eligible for an invitation to participate.

 #549 – TEEN PREVENTION EDUCATION PROGRAM II (PEP) – 5 CREDITS

 This year-long course will provide students with the opportunity to complete the Grade 12 Health and Physical Education graduation requirements using a service-learning and peer mentoring approach.
-Students will spend time in the classroom mastering concepts related to human sexuality, drug and alcohol use, refusal and communication skills, bullying and conflict resolution.
+Students will spend time in the classroom mastering concepts related to human sexuality, drug and alcohol use, refusal and communication skills, and conflict resolution and coping strategies.
 Participants will work with middle school and grade nine students using a research-based curriculum to complete community outreach initiatives as knowledgeable, effective peer educators, presenters and health advocates.
-In addition, a variety of Project Adventure initiatives will be infused to help develop effective decision-making, team-building and leadership skills.
+In addition, a variety of team-builidng initiatives will be infused to help develop and strengthen group dynamics within the group as well as leadership and facilitation skills. .
 Anyone interested in this course must complete a required application and interview process prior to admission.

 #540 – HEALTH 12 / TEAM SPORTS I / CONSUMER FITNESS - 2.5 CREDITS